Thursday, August 6, 2015

 Crystal Bridge Museum

-We did not stop for lunch for we had leftovers so I finished off the chicken fingers and fudge that we had bought at the Bass Pro Shops.
+We did not stop for lunch, for we had leftovers, so I finished off the chicken fingers and fudge we had bought at Bass Pro Shops.

-We had finished off all the sodas that we had brought.
+We had finished all the sodas we brought.

 The drive home took us about eight hours.